... Skip to main content

 4) Understand That "Consent" Has a Strict Legal Definition

-In the vast majority of sexual assault cases, the central issue is consent.
-However, the legal definition of consent in Canada is often vastly different from a layperson’s everyday understanding of the term.
-The entire case can hinge on whether the Crown can prove, beyond a reasonable doubt, the absence of consent to the sexual activity as the law defines it.
+In most sexual assault cases, the central issue is consent.
+The legal definition under Canadian law is often quite different from everyday understanding, and the entire case can turn on whether the Crown proves — beyond a reasonable doubt — the absence of consent as the law defines it.

-Incapacity Invalidates Consent: A person cannot legally consent if they are unconscious or so intoxicated that they lack the capacity to understand and voluntarily agree to the activity.
-Furthermore, if a person gives consent while sober but later becomes incapable due to intoxication or falling unconscious, that prior consent ends.
-Any sexual activity that occurs after the point of incapacity is a sexual assault.
+Incapacity eliminates consent.
+A person cannot legally consent if unconscious or so intoxicated that they lack capacity to understand and agree to the activity.
+Prior consent given while sober ends once capacity is lost.

-Many people mistakenly believe that sexual assault cases are simple “he-said/she-said” scenarios where a judge or jury just decides who they believe more.
-While credibility is always a central issue, a sophisticated and robust defence goes far beyond a simple denial.
-It involves proactively using advanced legal tools to gather and present evidence that challenges the Crown’s case and creates a reasonable doubt.
+Sexual assault cases are not simply credibility contests where a judge decides who to believe.
+A serious defence goes well beyond denial.
+It uses advanced legal tools to gather and present evidence that creates reasonable doubt.

 6) Prepare for a Complex, Lengthy Process